-Based on the number of shares outstanding as of the date of this prospectus, upon the closing of this offering, approximately 28,569,513 shares of common stock will be outstanding, assuming an initial public offering price of \$4.00 per share, offered hereby and further assuming no exercise of the underwriters' over-allotment option.
-Of the shares to be outstanding immediately after completion of the offering, all 2,562,500 shares sold in this offering will be freely tradable except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.
+Based on the number of shares outstanding as of the date of this prospectus, upon the closing of this offering, approximately 29,007,015 shares of common stock will be outstanding, assuming an initial public offering price of \$5.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), offered hereby and further assuming no exercise of the underwriters' over-allotment option.
+Of the shares to be outstanding immediately after completion of the offering, all 3,000,000 shares sold in this offering will be freely tradable except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.